Skip to content ↓

 Communication and Literacy

--To explore the key text “colour monsters” and begin to make connections with things from the book, colour monster teddies and our emotions.
+-To explore the key text “Brown bear brown bear” and “The very hungry caterpillar” and begin to make connections with things from the book.

 -To begin to engage with our good morning song, singing good morning to each of our friends, waving, showing shared attention.

-- To read stories around school and the community – shared attention.
+- To read stories around animals, life cycles and plants/gardening – shared attention.

--To access phonics 1:1 or in small groups, based on stage of development.
+-To access phonics 1:1 or in small groups building on prior skills and knowledge.

 Physical